rajeshvkothari/oom/GIN_README_2508.md

       Wait for 7-8 minutes and success message will display.
       ```

-## Steps to Verify Deloyed Tosca Models
+## Post Deployment Verification Steps

   Below steps help us to verfiy Firewall,Sdwan,Oran(nonrtric,ric,qp,qp-driver,ts) model is deploy or not.